-The OxNet STEM programme draws on the world-class research and expertise of academics at the University of Oxford and our other partner institutions to provide participants with an insight into what it is like to study a STEM subject at undergraduate-level.
+The OxNet Science programme draws on the world-class research and expertise of academics at the University of Oxford and our other partner institutions to provide participants with an insight into what it is like to study a STEM subject at undergraduate-level.
 The programme is broad in focus, covering not only academic scientific and mathematic content, but also focusing on the skills that are required at this level such as coding, researching, and an awareness of ethical issues.

 1) Fill in this application form

 2) Complete the task below.
 This should be submitted to email@example.com by midnight on the 8th of November 2021.
 Late submissions will not be considered.

 The OxNet Science programme explores how mathematical modelling and data processing underpins a wide range of scientific disciplines, including (but not limited to!) engineering, physics, chemistry, biochemistry, biology, medicine and zoology.
 For admission into the programme, we would like you to demonstrate your interest and engagement in this area by: